Headaches – Self Treatment and Physio

 To treat these muscles with effective trigger point therapy, maintain the pressure with your finger/thumb until the referred pain subsides.
 This may take anywhere from ten seconds to a minute.
 Then move your pressure to a different tender point and repeat the process.
 If the pain is severe or doesn’t resolve within one minute, stop and consult your physio.

-For accurate diagnosis, education and effective treatment, call My Physio Perth today on 94476152 or book online at www.myphysioperth.com.au.
+For accurate diagnosis, education and effective treatment, visit our Duncraig Physio today or call on 94476152 or book online at www.myphysioperth.com.au.